KYC Redesign

 Blue Sky Ideation

-I was told to design and ideate with the sky as the limit so I explored different layouts, colors, and illustrations.
+I utilized the vertical accordion, horizontal tabs, and button-based layouts to create four distinct design variations.
 I normally start with sketches and wireframes but we had a tight deadline and wanted to show the journey owners an array of designs.
 Therefore, I started ideation in high fidelity.
 Below are some designs I came up with that promoted minimal scrolling and accommodated many sections.

 Tab Design

 This design featured tabs that begins from left to right, where you would fill out one tab at a time.
-This prevents scrolling and allows the customer to focus on one section at a time.
+This promotes minimal scrolling and allows the customer to focus on one section at a time.

 Rewards Motivated